sarabDevOps/RacketProject/README.md

 RPN is used in Hewlett Packard and some Texas Instruments calculators and internally in some computer languages.

 for more info [Click Me ](https://en.wikipedia.org/wiki/Reverse_Polish_notation)

+## Racket Language

+Racket is a general purpose,multi-paradigm programming language in the Lisp-Scheme family.
+One of its design goals is to serve as a platform for language creation, design, and implementation.
+The language is used in a variety of contexts such as scripting, general-purpose programming, Computer Science.

+Functional programming is a pervasive technique in Racket.

+Functional programming means designing our program around self-contained functions that don’t rely on state or mutation.

+In functional programming, everything the function needs to do its job is passed as an input argument, and the function provides its result as a return value, which replaces the previous value.

+A benefit of functional programming is that it makes functions easier to test.
+It also promotes com­pos­abil­ity, which is the idea of combining simple, self-contained functions to produce more elaborate behavior.

 ## Getting Started